Welcome to Year 5

 Children on the reading scheme must read their scheme books but can also add any additional reading you have done (non-fiction, magazines, other books etc).

-Each child has their own reading record and these need to be completed with three adult signed entries per week, indicating when the child read, what they read and anything that arose from the discussion.
+Each child has their own reading record and these need to be completed with four adult signed entries per week, indicating when the child read, what they read and anything that arose from the discussion.
 If the record has been misplaced or left at school, the entries should be completed on a piece of paper, which can be stuck into the book.

 Throughout the week we will ask the children to practise their spellings through handwriting.